 - Is this a high-risk exposure, as outlined above?

-Take bloods for HepB Surface antigen (HepB AgS) & serum gel tube to store.
+Take blood for HepB Surface antibody (HepB AbS) in a serum gel tube to store.

 Consider tetanus vaccine +/- tetanus immunoglobulin.